curegit/superplume/README.md

 ## Changes

-- Place glaciers along the northern and southern edges, as in the official maps.
+- Place glaciers along the northern and southern edges, as in the official maps
-- Prevent peaks from being next to oceans.
+- Prevent peaks from being next to oceans
-- Ensure that every sea resource is accessible from the coast.
+- Ensure that every sea resource is accessible from the coast
-- Simplify the code by removing unnecessary definitions and lines.
+- Simplify the code by removing unnecessary definitions and lines
-- Formatted the code by using Black to make it easier to maintain.
+- Formatted the code by using Black to make it easier to maintain
 - Minor bug fixes

 ## License